 How to Apply for a Grant

-Please contact us and briefly tell us about your project and how it relates to natural history, science communication and/or science-based strategies for living alongside wildlife.
-Let us know how a few hundred dollars can help make your project a reality (3-4 sentences); if we feel your interests align with the mission of the foundation, we will provide more details regarding the application process.
-Projects will be considered on a rolling basis.
-If you contacted us prior to January 21st, 2018 please resend your message.
+Please contact us and briefly tell us about your project and how it relates to the natural history of native species, science communication and/or science-based strategies for living alongside wildlife.
+Let us know how a few hundred dollars can help make your project a reality (3-4 sentences); if we feel your interests align with the mission of the foundation, we will provide a grant application.
+Full applications will be evaluated twice a year (April 15th and October 15th).
+If English is not your first language, please feel free to reach out to us informally to help ensure you are providing all relevant information.

 Previously Funded Projects